hemilabs/hippos/hippo-001.md

 Superseded-By: <HIPPO number>
 ```

-A HIPPO that is not yet ready for full consideration or require
+A HIPPO that is not yet ready for full consideration or requires
 additional discussion can be listed as `Draft`.
 HIPPOs that do not
 require significant discussion can go right to `New` and skip `Draft`.